Wintermourn/WintersAppend/Docs/Effects.md

 #### Kinetic Resist (`winters_append:immune/kinetic`)
 Decreases damage taken from falling and elytra by 50%, increasing by 10% per level.
 Decreases Armor by 10% per level.
+#### Purity (`winters_append:immune/purity`)
+Removes negative effects depending on the level of purity, then disappears.

+### Enchantments
+Effects that provide a global Enchantment effect (currently only when mining).
+#### Fortune (`winters_append:major/fortune`)
+Provides one level of the Fortune enchant to any blocks broken.
+Chances of the enchantment applying depend on the level of the effect, never reaching 100%.
+#### Silk Touch (`winters_append:major/silk_touch`)
+Provides Silk Touch for any blocks broken.
+Level I activates at 80% chance, Level II always activates.